 ~ the individual musical terms listed in bold text and placed in alphabetical order for ease in locating specific words.

-I am certain that you will find the Music Dictionary an invaluable resource of musical information and guidance.
-We want you to enjoy using it and hope that you find it of extreme benefit to all of your musical pursuits.
-Help spread the word by sharing the musicalhelp.org Music Dictionary with others.
+I am certain that you will find the RDBuras Music Dictionary an invaluable resource of musical information and guidance.
+We want you to enjoy using it and hope that you find it a strong benefit to all of your musical pursuits.
+Help spread the word by sharing musicalhelp.org and The RDBuras Music Dictionary with others.

 Through complicated and extensive research and effort, I have tried to locate and/or correct these when and if possible.
 Musicalhelp.org strives to maintain one of most thorough and accurate music glossaries online.
 While the musicalhelp.org Music Dictionary remains completely free for public use and viewing, we welcome your contributions to the effort.
 Helping you is the primary function and purpose of musicalhelp.org.